-If you are under 75 when you die your beneficiaries will not have to pay any tax on the money they draw from your pension.
+If you are under 75 when you die, it will be unlikely your beneficiaries will have to pay any tax on the money they draw from your pension.
 If you are over 75 then they pay income tax as they draw down from the fund.
-If you are leaving money to children who do not have any taxable income of their own they would be able to draw up their Personal Allowance each year without paying any tax.
+If you are leaving money to children who do not have taxable income of their own they would be able to draw up to their Personal Allowance each year without paying any tax.

 In contrast, money outside of a pension will be subject to IHT at 40% if total assets are in excess of the nil rate band.
-If you have a choice between drawing income from your pension or from other investments, it's usually better from an IHT perspective to draw money from the pension last.
+From an IHT perspective, if you have a choice between drawing income from your pension or from other investments, it's usually better to draw money from the pension last.